ElfIncredible/Breast-Cancer-Classification---ML-Prediction/README.md

 A functional model for accurate breast cancer classification, with a complete pipeline for data processing, model training, and prediction.
 ## Dataset
+The [dataset](https://www.kaggle.com/datasets/merishnasuwal/breast-cancer-prediction-dataset) provides a comprehensive set of features that capture various characteristics of the tumors, enabling the logistic regression model to effectively distinguish between malignant and benign cases.

 ## Machine Learning Prediction
 ### Install dependencies